HsineGabsi/ansible-for-life/README.md

 # An Automation Project with Ansible

 ## Introduction
-The Project consisted of making a modern sercure architecture, which contains two web servers using a load balancer and a domain name resolution server.
+The Project consisted of making a modern sercure architecture, which contains two web servers using a load balancer and a domain name resolution server

 **Badges will go here**

 ## Goal

 ## Getting started